 Things to do in Vancouver in December

-Vancouver Travel Resources for 2023
+Vancouver Travel Resources for 2024

 If you are from out of town these resources should be helpful for your trip to Vancouver!

-RENTAL CAR: You definitely want to rent one in advance and grab it at the airport.
+RENTAL CAR: You want to rent one in advance and grab it at the airport.
 Start with a rental car comparison company like this one.

 LOCAL TOURS: Looking for the perfect city tour, whale watching tour, bus tour, or brewery tour (these are awesome) Start with Get Your Guide and Viator Tours.